pingcap/tidb/docs/design/2022-03-31-concurrent-ddl-framawork.md

 ## Current implementation

 In a cluster, TiDB chooses a DDL owner to run the DDL job.
 There is only one owner at a time, the other TiDBs can still receive the DDLs and keep them in TiKV waiting for the owner to run it.
-We divide the DDL into two types. reorg for DDL job that takes a long time, general for short time, they are stored in two queues and the corresponding DDL worker always fetches the first one and runs it.
+We divide the DDL into two types. `reorg` for DDL job that takes a long time, contains data change, such as `add index`. `general` for short time, only meta data change, such as `create table`, they are stored in two queues and the corresponding DDL worker always fetches the first one and runs it.
 It encounters some scenarios where a DDL would be blocked by other unrelated DDLs

 1. Block happens in the same queue. _(reorg job blocks reorg job)_